adam10603/BeamNG-Advanced-Steering/README.md

 *If you're using the 1.0 version of the mod you should delete it and verify your game files in Steam.
 Starting with 2.0 the mod is a standard zip package that doesn't replace any existing game files.*

-You can easily get the mod through the in-game mod repository.
-Just search for "Arcade Steering" and subscribe to it!
+You can easily get the mod from the in-game mod repository.
+Just search "Arcade Steering" and subscribe to it!

-In case you want the zip version, you can get that from the [BeamNG website](https://www.beamng.com/resources/arcade-steering.24284/) or the [releases](https://github.com/adam10603/BeamNG-Arcade-Steering/releases) section.
+In case you want the zip version, you can get that from the [BeamNG website](https://www.beamng.com/resources/arcade-steering.24284/) or the [Releases](https://github.com/adam10603/BeamNG-Arcade-Steering/releases) section.

 ## Setup 🛠